FrazerChard/frazerchard.github.io/README.md

 ## Function Decorators

--Functions with a decorator (@view, @external @storage) only handles felt type arguments -Generic helper functions can be used to handle arguments other than felt
+- Functions with a decorator (@view, @external @storage) only handles felt type arguments
+- Generic helper functions can be used to handle arguments other than felt

--Contracts have 2 entry points, where generic functions or storage may be accessed -@external for writing -> @storage to write state, or use a generic helper function -@view for reading -> @storage to read state, or use a generic helper function
+- Contracts have 2 entry points, where generic functions or storage may be accessed
+- @external for writing -> @storage to write state, or use a generic helper function
+- @view for reading -> @storage to read state, or use a generic helper function

 ```javascript